-The members of the Audit Committee from January 1, 2023 to December 31, 2023 were Messrs.
-Levine and van Montfrans.
-Mr. Marks served on the Audit Committee from January 1, 2023 to July 24, 2023.
-Ms. Peterson began serving on the Audit Committee on July 25, 2023.
-The Audit Committee met five times during the fiscal year ended December 31, 2023.
+The members of the Audit Committee from January 1, 2024 to December 31, 2024 were Messrs.
+Levine and van Montfrans and Ms. Peterson.
+The Audit Committee met six times during the fiscal year ended December 31, 2024.
 The Audit Committee is responsible for the appointment of the independent registered public accounting firm for each fiscal year and confirming the independence of the independent registered public accounting firm.
 It is also responsible for: reviewing and approving the scope of the planned audit, the results of the audit and the independent registered public accounting firm's compensation for performing such audit; reviewing the Company's audited financial statements; and reviewing and approving the Company's internal accounting controls and disclosure procedures.